-If you used the Empty project you should just see a 404 page.
-If you see a network-related error that's OK.
+Empty template you will see a 404 page.
+If you see the blow error that's OK.
 All the error means is that you still have some database configuring to do.

 A network-related or instance-specific error occurred while establishing a connection to SQL Server.
 The server was not found or was not accessible.

-As this new project works via Nuget it's very likely that a few of the packages you may want to use are out-of-date and need upgrading.
-After I've created a new project, I always update my Core packages to make sure I'm using the latest versions.
-Right-click on your new website in solution explorer and manage 'Manage NuGet Packages'.
+Update the Core packages: After installing the site, it is very likely that a few of the Nuget packages are out-of-date and it is a good practice to update them.
+After I've created a new project, I always update the Episerver core packages just to make sure I'm using the latest version.
+To do this, right-click on your new website within solution explorer and go to